-These conditions listed below apply to the proposed expansion of the Romansbaai Abalone farm for the expansion of existing pumphouse, proposed increase of the production area (phase 1 and phase 2), construction of the new seawater reservoir and solar array.
+Application for expansion of the production area, pumphouse and pipelines was undertaken in 2024 / 2025.
+The conditions listed below apply to the proposed expansion of the Romansbaai Abalone farm for the expansion of existing pumphouse, proposed increase of the production area construction of the new seawater reservoir and solar array.
+Note that this table should be updated with the official conditions to be issued by DEA&DP upon EA.